 The second SMA is focused on Long-Term Development and proposes rezoning smaller commercial and older residential and rental properties.
-This SMA should only be initiated after the full funding agreement has been completed.
-It builds on the development outlined in the first SMA and continues to support the Plan's goal of comprehensive reinvestment.
+This SMA should only be initiated after the full funding agreement has been completed for the section of the Purple Line that contains the Arliss Street and University Boulevard stations.
+This SMA builds on the development outlined in the first SMA and continues to support the Plan's goal of comprehensive reinvestment.
+Additionally, the Plan includes a staging policy that encourages the development of additional affordable units.